Foreign relations of India: Europe

 Russia and India have decided not to renew the 1971 Indo-Soviet Peace and Friendship Treaty and have sought to follow what both describe as a more pragmatic, less ideological relationship.
-Russian President Yeltsin's visit to India in January 1993 helped cement this new relationship.
+Russian president Yeltsin's visit to India in January 1993 helped cement this new relationship.
 Ties have grown stronger with President Vladimir Putin's 2004 visit.
-The pace of high-level visits has since increased, as has discussion of major defence purchases.
-Russia, is working for the development of the Kudankulam Nuclear Power Plant, that will be capable of producing 1000 MW of electricity.
-Gazprom, is working for the development of oil and natural gas, in the Bay of Bengal.
+The pace of high-level visits has since increased, as discussed in major defence purchases.
+Russia is working on the development of the Kudankulam Nuclear Power Plant, which will be capable of producing 1000 MW of electricity.
+Gazprom is working for the development of oil and natural gas, in the Bay of Bengal.
 India and Russia, have collaborated extensively, on space technology.
 Other areas of collaboration include software, Ayurveda, etc. India and Russia, have set a determination in increasing trade to $10 billion.
 Cooperation between clothing manufacturers of the two countries continues to strengthen.
 India and Russia signed an agreement on joint efforts to increase investment and trade volumes in the textile industry in both countries.
 In signing the document included representatives of the Russian Union of Entrepreneurs of Textile and Light Industry Council and apparel exports of India (AEPC).
-A co-operation agreement provides, inter alia, exchange of technology and know-how in textile production.
-For this purpose, a special Commission on Affairs textile (Textile Communication Committee).
+A cooperation agreement provides, inter alia, the exchange of technology and know-how in textile production.
+For this purpose, a special Commission on Affairs Textile (Textile Communication Committee).
 Counter-terrorism techniques are also in place between Russia and India.
-In 2007 President Vladimir Putin was guest of honour at Republic Day celebration on 26 January 2007.
+In 2007 President Vladimir Putin was the guest of honour at the Republic Day celebration on 26 January 2007.
 2008, has been declared by both countries as the Russia-India Friendship Year.
 Bollywood films are quite popular in Russia.
 The Indian public sector oil company ONGC bought Imperial Energy Corporation in 2008.
-In December 2008, during President Medvedev's visit, to New Delhi, India and Russia, signed a nuclear energy co-operation agreement.
-In March 2010, Russian Prime Minister Vladimir Putin signed an additional 19 pacts with India which included civilian nuclear energy, space and military co-operation and the final sale of Admiral Gorshkov (Aircraft Carrier) along with MiG-29K fighter jets.
+In December 2008, during President Medvedev's visit, to New Delhi, India and Russia, signed a nuclear energy cooperation agreement.
+In March 2010, Russian prime minister Vladimir Putin signed an additional 19 pacts with India which included civilian nuclear energy, space and military cooperation and the final sale of Admiral Gorshkov (Aircraft Carrier) along with MiG-29K fighter jets.

-During the 2014 Crimean crisis India refused to support American sanctions against Russia and one of India's national security advisers Shivshankar Menon was reported to have said "There are legitimate Russian and other interests involved and we hope they are discussed and resolved."
+During the annexation of Crimea by the Russian Federation, India refused to support American sanctions against Russia and one of India's national security advisers Shivshankar Menon was reported to have said "There are legitimate Russian and other interests involved and we hope they are discussed and resolved."

-On 7 August 2014 India and Russia held a joint counter-terrorism exercise near Moscow boundary with China and Mongolia.
+On 7 August 2014, India and Russia held a joint counter-terrorism exercise near the Moscow boundary with China and Mongolia.
 It involved the use of tanks and armoured vehicles.

 India and Russia have so far conducted three rounds of INDRA exercises.
 The first exercise was carried out in 2005 in Rajasthan, followed by Prshkov in Russia.
-The third exercise was conducted at Chaubattia in Kumaon hills in October 2010.
+The third exercise was conducted at Chaubattia in Kumaon Hills in October 2010.